 Over the years, I have found kindness in the most unlikely of places.
 I have seen the kindness of strangers, and Russian police officers, and locals who made sure I was okay when I didn’t have a clue how to travel, and from the Indian woman who bought me a coffee five minutes ago because I am in the Delhi Airport without any Rupees.
 These moments stick with me along with some where I acted badly.
 They haunt me (another story) but no one said this quest was perfect.

 Personally, travel is an outlet for me.
 Backpacking is my passion, my lifestyle, and the way I want to spend my life for years to come, but it is not just about the sights, food, culture, and adventure.
 It is about the journey.
 When I am traveling, I feel a sense that I am doing what I am supposed to be doing.
 These feelings give me the opportunity to discover quickly who I am.
+One of the best gifts a traveler can get!

 A couple years after Ireland, during my first solo backpacking trip through Europe, I wrote in my journal, “When I travel, I find pieces of myself.”Every new adventure and experience gives me another tiny piece and I am slowly putting together the puzzle of who I am.”